CellArchLab/slabify-et/README.md

-# slabify
+# Slabify
 A CLI tool to automatically segment the lamella slab in cryo-ET volumes
 ![slabify](https://github.com/user-attachments/assets/7c30cf40-76be-4293-ab65-dd5a651ced6b)

 # Overview
-`slabify` is a Python command-line tool to automatically segment the lamella slab from cellular cryo-electron tomography (cryo-ET) volumes.
+Slabify is a Python command-line tool to automatically segment the lamella slab from cellular cryo-electron tomography (cryo-ET) volumes.
 The program analyzes the local variance around random locations inside the tomogram to find where the "interesting" density is.
 There are three modes of operation:
 1. Find the lamella boundaries by fitting two planes to the top and bottom sides of the slab iteratively (default).
 2. Fit a single plane through the center of the lamella, then expand a slab mask of the given `--thickness` in Z. This mode is enabled by the `--simple` flag, and tends to work better in "difficult" cases.
 3. If all else fails, you can still manually define the lamella boundaries by clicking a few points (12, to be precise) in IMOD and have `slabify` fit two planes defining the top and bottom sides of the slab.
 See [instructions] for details.